Effective Date: May 18, 2020

 - “Practitioner” means an individual who administers one or more Assessments to one or more Respondents and who interprets the Reports (or other output generated by the Company) to provide feedback for the Respondent(s).

-- “Products or Services” means the products or services promoted, sold, or available for sale on the Sites, such as our Assessments, Reports, and supplemental materials.
+- “Products or Services” means the products or services promoted, sold, available for sale, or available for use on the Sites, such as our Assessments, Reports, and supplemental materials.

 - “Reports” means an analysis of the scoring and responses provided in connection with an Assessment, which a Practitioner or Customer may use to interpret a Respondent’s responses to an Assessment.
 Some Reports, such as those generated on www.mbtionline.com, do not require an interpretation from a Practitioner.